Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 Weight management

-Drug pain therapy
+Drug therapy for pain

-• Nonsteroidal anti-inflammatory drugs (NSAIDs): These medications relieve pain and reduce inflammation in the joint.
+• Non-steroidal anti-inflammatory drugs (NSAIDs): These medications relieve pain and reduce inflammation in the joint.

 2. Surgical treatment